 Before we took on this project, we first had to find out exactly what was driving people away, and secondly, understand if that was something we could fix.

 Using a mixture of Instagram story surveys and more traditional Google questionnaire forms, we quickly got a handle on where improvements could be made to the event.
-It was then our job to communicate this back to other stakeholders, and implement a comprehensive media plan.
+It was then our job to communicate this back to other stakeholders and implement a comprehensive brand strategy.

-We started by creating a new, solid brand name that represented the event as it was - a hard event, but light hearted.
-The next step was to start ramping up media across social - primarily Facebook and this is where our data was clearest and allowed us to attack with clarity.
+We started by creating a new, solid brand name that represented the event as it was - a hard event, but light-hearted.
+The next step was to start ramping up media across social - primarily Facebook - this is where our data was clearest and allowed us to attack the market with clarity.